WebstoneHQ/platform/README.md

 ## How does it work for teachers / creators?

 The platform acts as a marketplace for teachers to publish their own modules.
-Someone may be proficient in C# and decides to publish a C# _backend_ module only whereas a full-stack developer may create modules for _web_, _styles_, _API_ & _backend_.
+Someone may be proficient in C# and decides to publish a C# _api_ module only whereas a full-stack developer may create modules for _web_, _styles_, & _api_.

 ### Create a new module